 Anchoring the northwest corner of the quadrangle is the Ferguson Center.
-Through the doors and down a flight of stairs on the lower level are the college cafeteria, which serves 20,000 meals a week to students, faculty, and staff; Viking Exchange Bookstore; the Registrar’s Office; a copy center; a snack bar; the infirmary; classrooms; and the campus television studio operated by mass communication students.
+Through the doors and down a flight of stairs on the lower level are the college dining hall, which serves 20,000 meals a week to students, faculty, and staff; Viking Exchange Bookstore; the Student Success Center; a copy center and campus mailroom; classrooms; and the campus television studio operated by mass communication students.
 On the middle level are the Formal Lounge with trophy cases displaying memorabilia of campus life in years gone by; mailboxes for students; and the Offices of Business, Admissions, Financial Aid, Registrar and Student Employment.

-On the top floor are classrooms, faculty offices, a computer lab, and offices for the student newspaper The Delta, first published in 1893, and the Sabiduria yearbook.
+On the top floor are classrooms, faculty offices, a computer lab, and offices for the student newspaper The Delta, first published in 1893.
 On the northwest corner are the studio and production facilities of the campus radio station.

 At the top of the southeast staircase are headquarters for the Army Reserve Officer Training Corps (ROTC) and the Humanics program.
 American Humanics, begun on this campus by former President H. Roe Bartle in 1948, is now in 75 colleges and universities nationwide.
 It trains leaders for youth service and non-profit organizations such as the Red Cross, the Boy Scouts, and the Girl Scouts.